dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-28-bottom-and-top-types/index.md

 The `never` type in Typescript is not a direct equivalent to the formal definition of a bottom type but is the closest in terms of concept.
 Where `never` deviates from the formal definition is that `never` can be assigned to any other type.

-Examples of the bottom type are:
+Examples of functions that return never:

-- A function that throws an error:
+#### A function that throws an error:

 ```ts
 function throwError(message: string): never {